nordic-institute/X-Road/doc/Protocols/ThirdPartyRepresentationExtension/pr-third_party_representation_extension_for_the_x-road_protocol.md

 ## 2 Format of Messages

-### 2.1 Represented Parties

 This section describes XML-based data formats for expressing the represented parties.
 The data structures and elements defined in this section are in the namespace `http://x-road.eu/xsd/representation.xsd`.
-The complete XML Schema is shown in [Annex A XML Schema for Representation](#annex-a-xml-schema-for-representation).
+The schema file can be found at [`http://x-road.eu/xsd/representation.xsd`](http://x-road.eu/xsd/representation.xsd).
+The XML Schema for this extension is also listed in the section [Annex A XML Schema for Representation](#annex-a-xml-schema-for-representation).

+### 2.1 Schema Header

 The following listing shows the header of the schema definition.